umdevclub/devCheese/README.md

 # devCheese: Cheese Chase Recreation in Unity
 Mimi the mouse is hungry and stuck in a maze.
-Help her find the cheese but void the evil beetles (int implemented).
+Help her find the cheese but void the evil beetles (not implemented).
 And watch out for ghosts—the maze is haunted (also not implemented)!

 ## Unity Project Setup: Quick Guide
 This guide covers the necessary steps to clone the repository and open the Unity project.